Giuliaboyle/Stock-analysis/README.md

 # Stock-analysis Using VBA
 ## Overview of Project
-### The purpose of this analysis was to compare the different green energy stocks for a client’s family investments.
-Once the VBA code was developed, the code was refactored to determine if the VBA script could be run faster.
+### The purpose of this analysis was to compare the yearly return of various green energy stocks in 2017 and 2018 for a client’s family investments.
+Once the VBA code was developed, the code was refactored to determine if the VBA script could be run faster in order to analyze more data in the future.

 ## Results
 ### The origional code